Moyoshabz/Cervical_Cancer_Prediction/README.md

 ![iamge_1](./images/data14.png)

-## Observation: After converting the datatype to float, we can see a differences in the initial Statistic during EDA and after rectifying the datatype
+## Observation: After converting the datatype to float, we can see a differences in the Statistic before and after rectifying the datatype

 ### Old Statistics